nsrivast/tree-range-viz/README.md

 ##### Build basic visualization, experiment with various metrics
 I calculated various metrics of interest in each region (number of trees, distribution of trees, uniqueness of trees) and started looking at different regions of the country with states and counties colored by each metric.
 It was immediately clear that state-level location data was too coarse for informative results; California, for example, registered very few tree species only because its centroid was in the arboreally-sparse Central Valley.
 County-level data was more interesting, although looking at the full country was overwhelming.
 I focused on counties in different regions, such as the northeast states whose geography I had a better intuition for.

 The most interesting metric I created tried to measure how unique each county's tree population was.
 I calculated a "coverage" metric for each tree species defined as the fraction of total locations in the sample for which the tree was present.
 Then, I calculated the "average coverage" for each location across all the trees it contained.
+In other words:

+For a given tree species:
+> coverage = (# of regions covered by the tree range) / (# of total regions)

+For a given region:
+> average coverage = mean coverage of all trees contained by the region

 This gave interesting results, in which I could see the geographical uniqueness of the Adirondack and Acadian regions and the southern coastal regions of Connecticut and New York City.
 However, results were skewed for regions with fewer trees, such as Nevada whose two tree species were relatively rare and gave the state a strong uniqueness score.

 I wanted to see my average coverage somewhow normalized by number of tree species, so I assigned each map region a hue (color) based on its average coverage and a saturation (lightness/darkness) based on its number of species.
-The [resulting visualization] (http://nsrivast.github.io/tree-range-viz/) produced the set of graphics described in [this analysis] (http://nsrivast.github.io/tree-range-viz/analysis.html)
+The [resulting visualization] (http://nsrivast.github.io/tree-range-viz/) produced the set of graphics described in [this analysis] (http://nsrivast.github.io/tree-range-viz/analysis.html).